The Benefits of Lion’s Mane Mushroom Extract

 As we covered earlier, there are three primary Lion's Mane powders available:

 - Lion’s Mane Powder: Nothing more than dried mushroom powder.
-The cheapest and least effective form available.
+The cheapest and least effective form of lion's mane mushroom supplement available.

 - Lion’s Mane Extract: A powder that has been through an extraction process, usually listed as a ratio such as 10:1.